 1840: The foundation stone of the Houses of Parliament was laid on 27th April by Charles Barry’s wife Sarah.
 Elected an Associate of the Royal Academy.

-1841: Elected a Full Member of the Royal Academy.
+1841: Barry was elected a Full Member of the Royal Academy.

 1842: Charles Barry worked on Highclere Castle in Hampshire to restore and extend the Elizabethan House.

-1846: Designed the Italianate Bridgewater House, London and worked on the Treasury Building in Whitehall.
+1846: He designed the Italianate Bridgewater House, London and worked on the Treasury Building in Whitehall.

 1847: Completion of the House of Lords section.
 Also began to work on ideas for the Great Exhibition of 1851.